Know your rights

 But, a seller can also state that the Sale of Goods Act doesn’t apply.
 They can state this in the contract at the time of sale or in the website terms and conditions.
 Look out for a written statement that says ‘No other warranties either express or implied by law are made with respect to these products’.

 Electrical appliances must be safe even when sold second-hand by a private seller under the Electricity Act.
-But this is difficult to check in advance.
+Get them checked out by an expert or qualified person if you can.

 Also, certain regulated products, even if second-hand, must comply with Product Safety Standards and Unsafe Goods Notices under the Fair Trading Act.